NewbieTed/QuickFolds/reports/QuickFolds-20250204.md

 Result (What worked/What didn’t): Database schema completed and verified.
 AWS database is now set up.

 What did you learn: Database architecture and design choices.
 Methods on setting up a Spring Boot environment on Maven.

 Any Current Issues: N/A

+Team Discussion if still having issues: N/A

+#### Team Member 5: Weizi Wu

+Action Items/What you did: Design and understand the architecture of the frontend.
+Use Three.js to design simple models for basic constructions.

+Result (What worked/What didn’t): Architecture and design choices completed.
+Simple models are now set up.

+What did you learn: Frontend graph handeling architecture and design choices.
+Methods on rendering simple boxes using three.js.

+Any Current Issues: N/A